Threat Intelligence logo

 What is Actionable Threat Intelligence?

-Here’s where actionable cyber security threat intelligence plays a vital role.
+Here’s where actionable cyber security threat intelligence becomes indispensable.
 Actionable threat intelligence is distilled, contextual and real-time data about threats and threat actors that empowers security teams to identify, prioritise and mitigate security risks.asset.

 From Raw Threat Data to Actionable Threat Intelligence